Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Input Convex Neural Network for DOE Optimization Problem

 When $\nu^o \ne 0$, minimizing $\nu^o$ is equivalent to minimizing $z_{K}^{o}$, since constraint (\ref{non-negative}) enforces the weight matrix $W_{K}^{z,o}$ to be non-negative.
 Assuming that we have a given input $x$, minimizing $\delta^o$ requires minimizing $W_{K}^{z,o}$ subject to constraints (\ref{linear inequality z1o}) and (\ref{linear inequality zko}), which coincide with the exact inference of ICNN described in problem (\ref{exact inference of ICNN}).
 Thus, linear relaxations (\ref{linear inequality z1o}) and (\ref{linear inequality zko}) exactly recover the nonlinearity of ICNN models (\ref{nonlinear yo}), without introducing integer variables.
 The equivalence between problem (\ref{MIP DOE}) and problem (\ref{linear DOE}) can be easily extended from one ICNN model to multiple ICNN models and from a given $x$ to all possible $x$ that satisfy constraints (\ref{DER power constraint}) and (\ref{bus power definition}).
 This completes the proof of Theorem~\ref{ICNN DOE theorem}. \end{proof}

-Theorem~\ref{ICNN DOE theorem} indicates that, exploiting the convexity and linearity of ICNNs, we can equivalently solve the non-convex DOE optimization problem (\ref{reformulated DOE optimization}) by solving an LP problem (\ref{linear DOE}).
-Although ICNN models introduce auxiliary variables to the optimization problem, the linearity of problem (\ref{linear DOE}) allows it to be solved in a very efficient manner by off-the-shelf solvers.
-As we discussed in the previous section, utilities need to update DOEs for DERs frequently in response to the latest DER power forecast.
-The improvement in optimization efficiency will significantly reduce the computation time of optimal DOE, especially in large-scale systems with substantial DERs.
+Theorem~\ref{ICNN DOE theorem} indicates that, by exploiting the convexity and linearity of ICNNs, instead of solving the non-convex DOE optimization problem (\ref{reformulated DOE optimization}), we can equivalently optimize an LP problem (\ref{linear DOE}).
+Although ICNN models introduce auxiliary variables to the optimization problem, the linearity of the LP problem (\ref{linear DOE}) allows it to be solved in a very efficient manner by off-the-shelf solvers.